 I take them to the nurse’s room.
 Especially if they have to wait for an appointment before they see the psychologist or psychiatrist.
 I ask them what their problem is and then I advise them.
 Sometimes I blast them because the story they recount is all foolishness!
 They don’t own their life.
 The psychologist told me to desist from doing that but sometimes you just can’t help it.
 Aaah!
 Foolishness!
 (FN001)

 This nurse spends the time (which is rather needed to perhaps reduce the perturbation of the patient), on escalating it.
-Her moral position on suicidality leads her to resort to insults and ultimately perceive the patient in condemnatory terms.
+Her moral position on suicidality leads her to resort to insults and ultimately perceives the patient in condemnatory terms.
 A caution from a mental health professional does not change her moral condemnation of the patient.

 Thoughts and beliefs may affect attitudes and action.
 It was therefore very important to carefully delineate how these lay theorizing about suicidality from the participants related to their beliefs about the suicidal patient and the law that criminalizes them in the next theme.